New contact details UPDATED 4th May 2021

-Subject: Sunday Services in St Buryan Church to restart from 11th April
+Subject: Sunday Services in St Buryan Church restarted 11th April 2021

 We are delighted to tell you that all three Churches in the Land’s End Benefice will once again be opening for public worship from 11th April 2021 and Zoom Services will cease.
 A small group of us from all three parishes have been working together to organise a rota for Services, now that our Rector has moved on.
 We feel that we should be functioning more as a benefice and less as individual parishes, something we have not been very good at in the past, and so are intending to have a shared monthly benefice Service, which will rotate round the three Churches.
 These will be in addition to any special Service, such as when we have Feast or a visiting Bishop.